isomerpages/nyp-sirs/_digital-programmes/masterclasses-&-workshops/increase-business-revenue-through-search-engine-optimisation-seo.md

   </ul>

 <h4>Who Should Attend</h4>
-<p>This masterclass is suitable for marketing professionals and web & content developers who would like to:</p>
+<p>This masterclass is suitable for marketing professionals and web &amp; content developers who would like to:</p>
 <ul>
   <li>Acquire an overview of existing industry practices in digital marketing and SEO</li>
   <li>Understand the change in consumer behaviour to adapt their business marketing plans</li>